chantleyw/Fooocus-Front/README.md

 PyTorch inside the Fooocus folder, because that is the whole point of it; and the bridge is loaded into the Fooocus process at launch, though it lives outside the installation.

-## How it works
+## How it works:

 Fooocus has no official API.
 Rather than scrape its web interface, this app runs a small bridge **inside** the Fooocus process.
-It puts jobs onto Fooocus's own internal queue and reads back progress, live previews and results — while the normal Fooocus interface still starts up and remains available.
+It puts jobs onto Fooocus's own internal queue and reads back progress, live previews and results, all while the normal Fooocus interface still starts up and remains available.

 Two Windows-specific details that make the invisible launch work:

 1. Every Fooocus `.bat` ends in `pause`.
-Run hidden, that blocks forever on a keypress that can never arrive — so the app reads the `.bat`, takes the Python arguments out of it, and runs the interpreter itself.
+Run hidden, that blocks forever on a keystroke that never arrives.
+So the app reads the `.bat`, takes the Python arguments out of it, and runs the interpreter itself.
 2. Python block-buffers its output when writing to a pipe rather than a console, so a quiet startup produces no output for minutes and looks like a hang.
 The app runs Python unbuffered.

-## Building from source
+## Building from source:

 Requirements: [Rust](https://rustup.rs/), Node.js 20+, and Visual Studio Build Tools with the *Desktop development with C++* workload.